Some unusual data on animals

 A look inside the dark world of poaching

 The journalist Rachel Nuwer takes her readers on a sad trip.
 After investigating for nearly a decade it shows we have an insatiable demand for animals.
 Be it for jewelry, as pets, medicine, meat, trophies, and fur.
-Imagine, illegal wildlife trade is now ranking among the largest contraband industries in the world.
+Imagine, the illegal wildlife trade is now ranking among the largest contraband industries in the world.

 This is not an easy book to stomach.
 It shows humans from a nasty and greedy side.
 We are responsible for the extinction of species.